isomerpages/moh-bioethics/_activities/Events/2020 to Present.md

 <p>6 June - 16 August</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>BAC conducted a public consultation on use of Human Nuclear Genome Editing
+<p>BAC conducted a public consultation on the use of Human Nuclear Genome
-technologies in biomedical research, clinical research, and healthcare
+Editing technologies in biomedical research, clinical research, and healthcare
 <br>
 <br>BAC held two Focus Group Discussion sessions on 26 July and 13 August</p>
 </td>